 Threatening safety by use of a firearm or other dangerous weapon is a Class A misdemeanor in the state of Wisconsin.
 Intentionally pointing a gun at someone is a crime.
 If you are charged with endangering safety by negligent use, contact the Milwaukee gun defense attorneys at Grieve Law.

-An experienced Milwaukee gun lawyer qualified to handle Wisconsin gun charges will be able to advise you on your best options towards getting the following charges dropped or reduced.
+An experienced Milwaukee gun lawyer qualified to handle Wisconsin gun charges will be able to advise you on your best options for getting the following charges dropped or reduced.

-Contact the Milwaukee gun lawyers Wisconsin relies on for professional legal advice and impressive results.
+Contact the gun lawyers Wisconsin relies on for professional legal advice and impressive results.